braze-inc/braze-docs/_docs/_user_guide/data_and_analytics/reporting/viewing_and_understanding_segment_data.md

 ### Viewing metrics for campaigns or Canvases {#campaign-canvas-email}

-To view email performance metrics broken down by segment at the campaign or Canvas level, use the [Variables](#variables) tab to specify the campaign or Canvas and a time frame for pulling data.
+To view email performance metrics broken down by segment at the campaign or Canvas level, use the [Variables](#variables) tab to specify the campaigns or Canvases and a time frame for pulling data.
+If no campaigns or Canvases are specified, the report will include emails from all campaigns and Canvases from the specified time frame.
+You can also opt to view all campaigns and Canvases with certain tags.

 The following email metrics are available in this report:
 - Sends